 OverviewLists of John Cement Ridge has 574 feet of prominence.
 The summit gives clear views of Crow Peak, Inyan Kara Mountain, Spearfish Peak, Terry Peak, Old Baldy Mountain, and Custer Peak, as well as views of Rattlesnake Canyon, Wagonwheel Canyon, and Wyoming's Grand Canyon.

-Cement Ridge is a long mountain ridge, with the fire lookout at the west end of the ridge.
-The actual Crook County highpoint is further east on the ridge, at 6,674 feet.
+Cement Ridge is a long mountain ridge, with the fire lookout at the northwest end of the ridge.
+The actual Crook County highpoint is further southeast on the ridge, at 6,674 feet.
 The area is managed by the Bearlodge Ranger District in Sundance, Wyoming.
 (307-283-1361)

 Geologists will find igneous rock and limestone in abundance here.
 The summit is porphyry, with basal quartzites and shales elsewhere on the mountain.
 While the tower area at the actual summit is devoid of trees, not far away are numerous ponderosa pines.
 Aspens are in abundance not far down the slopes, as well as some birch and spruce, treating visitors to great color in the autumn.
 In the spring, the slopes are blanketed with wildflowers.